Azure/azure-sdk-for-c/emitter-design.md

 Iterators (both 'pull' and 'push') allow to construct a program as an immutable [data flow](https://en.wikipedia.org/wiki/Dataflow) which usually doesn't require big intermediate storages/buffers.
-Also, the amount of interfaces can be reduces, for example, an interface for a JSON parser should be compatible with a JSON builder.
+Also, the amount of interfaces can be reduces.
+For example, an interface for a JSON parser should be compatible with a JSON builder.
 A JSON parser output is an input for a JSON builder.
-And a JSON builder output (usually it's a byte span iterator) is an input for a JSON parser.
+And a JSON builder output (usually it's an iterator of byte spans) is an input for a JSON parser.

+Because all these transformation are lazy we can serialize data, stream it to HTTP as JSON, read JSON from HTTP and then deserialize it without allocating intermediate buffers.
+There are some allocations on stack but there are fixed in size and don't depend on size of input/output data (`O(1)` space).

 ## Discriminated Unions